roman-milk/roman-milk.github.io/jessicas-change-management.md

  I stopped in confusion.
 What the fuck was he talking about?
 My backyard was separated from my neighbors' property by a hedge that was head-high.
 It wasn't possible to peek into my backyard from their porch.
 And besides, they were away on vacation anyways.

  Following his finger with my eyes, I saw him pointing at a window on the first floor.
 And my eyes grew wide in shock.
 There was a plumber leaning out of an open window watching us!
-Report_Story #2